-Dr. Emily Goodman-Scott is an Associate Professor and School Counseling Coordinator at Old Dominion University, in VA, where she teaches the next generation of school counselors.
+Dr. Emily Goodman-Scott is an Associate Professor, Assistant Department Chair, Graduate Program Director, and School Counseling Coordinator at Old Dominion University, in VA, where she teaches the next generation of school counselors.
 Before that, she spent several years working as an elementary school counselor, a special education teacher, and in multiple mental health settings counseling youth.
 Dr. Goodman-Scott is passionate about researching, writing, and presenting on school counseling topics, including MTSS.
 She’s presented across the U.S., offering trainings, keynotes, pre-conferences, and district-partnerships.
 She is the lead editor of the book, A School Counselor's Guide to MTSS (2019, Routledge), and with colleagues authored Making MTSS Work, published by ASCA (2020).
-After nearly 10 years as a board member for the Virginia School Counselor Association, Dr. Goodman-Scott served as Chair of the VSCA Board (2019-2020).
-Also, she co-coordinates a national network of school counseling faculty, and represented Virginia at several White House School Counseling Convenings under First Lady Michelle Obama.
+After nearly 10 years as a board member for the Virginia School Counselor Association, Dr. Goodman-Scott served as Chair of the VSCA Board (2019-2020) and is presently the co-chair of the Research Committee.
+She co-coordinates a national network of school counseling faculty, was president of the Association for Child and Adolescent Counseling (2020-2021), and represented Virginia at several White House School Counseling Convenings under First Lady Michelle Obama.
 She is on the editorial review board for multiple journals related to school counseling, including ASCA’s Professional School Counseling journal.
-Finally, she is proud to be a recipient of the 2020 ACA Research Award, and the 2018 Insiders Business: "Top 40 Under 40" recognition.
-She lives in Virginia with her spouse and three delightful young children.
+Finally, she is proud to be a recipient of the 2020 American Counseling Association Research Award, and the 2018 Insiders Business: "Top 40 Under 40" recognition.
+She lives in Virginia with her spouse and three spunky young children.
+On the weekends you can find her at a nearby park, leading Girl Scouts, or making brunch with her family.
 You can follow her on Twitter: e_goodmanscott.